markshperkin/markshperkin/README.md

 <p align="left">
   Developed in collaboration with the <a href="https://gamecocksonline.com/sports/swimming/" target="_blank">University of South Carolina's Division I SEC swim team</a>, this project focuses on underwater swimmer pose estimation to analyze and improve athlete performance.
 Using a custom pose estimation architecture, the model captures the anatomical pose of swimmers by detecting keypoints during their strokes.

   The project involved collecting and labeling underwater swimming data and training a pose estimation model using the HRNet architecture.
-I updated the data pipeline to work with up-to-date libraries, as the <a href="https://github.com/leoxiaobin/deep-high-resolution-net.pytorch?tab=readme-ov-file" target="_blank" style="color:blue;">publicly available code</a> was outdated and incompatible, ensuring smooth data processing and model training.
+I updated the data pipeline to work with up-to-date libraries, as the <a href="https://github.com/leoxiaobin/deep-high-resolution-net.pytorch?tab=readme-ov-file" target="_blank">publicly available code</a> was outdated and incompatible, ensuring smooth data processing and model training.

   The collected poses are intended to help analyze swimming techniques and identify areas for improvement.
 As the next step, I plan to use these keypoints to train a model capable of providing tailored recommendations to enhance the athlete's efficiency, technique, and speed, ultimately leading to faster and more efficient swimming.